SchoemanClaudia/D20Bingo/README.md

 ![Previous Roll Panel](assets/images/timer-during.webp)  ![Previous Roll Saving Throw](assets/images/previous-20.webp)  ![Previous Roll Death Throw](assets/images/previous-1.webp)

 __Bingo Grid & Button__
-  - A 4x4 card with a randomised number array added into a grid format.
+  - A 4x4 bingo card with a randomised number array added into a grid format
-  - The number array is setup to allow the card to refresh after every game, it keeps it random and to chance.
+  - The number array is setup to allow the card to refresh after every game, it keeps it random and to chance
-  - The bingo grid is only markable if the number has rolled.
+  - The bingo grid is only markable if the number has been rolled
-  - If the number is missed and the timer runs out, no more marks can be actioned on grid.
+  - If the number is missed and the timer runs out, no more marks can be actioned on grid
-  - The aim is to complete a row, column, or diagonal line of 4 numbers and then call bingo.
+  - The aim is to complete a row, column, or diagonal line of 4 numbers and then call bingo
-  - Bingo is called by on click of button, this validates the marked numbers on game card.
+  - Bingo is called by on click of 'Bingo!' button, this validates the manually marked numbers on game card
-  - Only marked numbers are validate, if a number was rolled but missed, then no bingo given.
+  - Only marked numbers are validated, if a number was rolled but missed, then no bingo will be given
+  - A successful validation prompts a win message below 'Bingo!' button and allows user to start a new game
-  - If no bingo is validated, the game continues and dice keeps rolling until time is up.
+  - If no bingo and card is unsuccessfully validated, the game continues and die keeps rolling until timer reaches 00:00

 ![Bingo Grid Horizontal](assets/images/horizontal.webp)  ![Bingo Grid Vertical](assets/images/vertical.webp)  ![Bingo Grid Diagonal](assets/images/diagonal.webp)